lgrammel/js-agent/examples/babyagi/README.md

 # GPTAgent.js BabyAGI

 A TypeScript / GPTAgent.js implementation of [BabyAGI](https://github.com/yoheinakajima/babyagi) by [@yoheinakajima](https://twitter.com/yoheinakajima).

 It is currently implemented as a single planner step, does not use memory (yet), and uses `gpt-3.5-turbo` instead of `davinci-003`.
+The main loop that executes the top task from a task list and then updates the task list was extracted into "UpdateTasksLoop" (gptindex.js).

 ## Usage